-Dashing out the door with camcorder in hand, but no plan, can cost you.
+Dashing out the door with camera in hand, but no plan, can cost you.
 Time is money.
 In video production, this is perhaps more true than in any other profession.

 If you are working as a professional video director, you are probably very aware of the cost involved in renting equipment, hiring the crew and talent and shooting the project.
 Every minute you spend on the set costs money.